-Boston Properties, Inc. has established a stock option and incentive plan for the purpose of attracting and retaining qualified employees and rewarding them for superior performance in achieving the Company's business goals and enhancing stockholder value.
+The Company has established a stock option and incentive plan for the purpose of attracting and retaining qualified employees and rewarding them for superior performance in achieving the Company's business goals and enhancing stockholder value.

-Under Boston Properties, Inc.'s 1997 Stock Option and Incentive Plan (the "1997 Plan"), the number of shares of Common Stock of Boston Properties, Inc. available for issuance was 4,019,174 shares.
+Under the Company's 1997 Stock Option and Incentive Plan (the "1997 Plan"), the number of shares of Common Stock available for issuance was 4,019,174 shares.
 At December 31, 2010, the number of shares available for issuance under the plan was 1,575,669, of which a maximum of 1,122,204 shares may be granted as awards other than stock options.
 The 1997 Plan expires on May 15, 2017.

-On January 24, 2008, the Compensation Committee (the "Committee") of the Board of Directors (the "Board") of Boston Properties, Inc. approved outperformance awards under the 1997 Plan to officers and key employees of Boston Properties, Inc. These awards (the "2008 OPP Awards") were part of a broad-based, long-term incentive compensation program designed to provide the Company's management team at several levels within the organization with the potential to earn equity awards subject to Boston Properties, Inc. "outperforming" and creating shareholder value in a pay-for-performance structure.
+On January 24, 2008, the Compensation Committee (the "Committee") of the Board of Directors (the "Board") of the Company approved outperformance awards under the 1997 Plan to officers and key employees of the Company.
+These awards (the "2008 OPP Awards") were part of a broad-based, long-term incentive compensation program designed to provide the Company's management team at several levels within the organization with the potential to earn equity awards subject to the Company "outperforming" and creating shareholder value in a pay-for-performance structure.
 2008 OPP Awards utilize total return to shareholders ("TRS") over a three-year measurement period as the performance metric and include two years of time-based vesting after the end of the performance measurement period (subject to acceleration in certain events) as a retention tool.
-Recipients of 2008 OPP Awards were eligible to share in an outperformance pool if Boston Properties, Inc.'s TRS, including both share appreciation and dividends, exceeds absolute and relative hurdles over a three-year measurement period from February 5, 2008 to February 5, 2011, based on the average closing price of a share of Boston Properties, Inc.'s common stock (a "REIT Share") of \$92.8240 for the five trading days prior to and including February 5, 2008.
+Recipients of 2008 OPP Awards were eligible to share in an outperformance pool if the Company's TRS, including both share appreciation and dividends, exceeds absolute and relative hurdles over a three-year measurement period from February 5, 2008 to February 5, 2011, based on the average closing price of a share of the Company's common stock (a "REIT Share") of \$92.8240 for the five trading days prior to and including February 5, 2008.
 The aggregate reward that recipients of all 2008 OPP Awards could earn, as measured by the outperformance pool, was subject to a maximum cap of \$110 million, although only awards for an aggregate of up to approximately \$104.8 million were granted.
 Prior to the measurement date, 2008 OPP Units were entitled to receive per unit distributions equal to one-tenth (10%) of the regular quarterly distributions payable on an OP Unit, but were not entitled to receive any special distributions (See Note 20).